isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Information on Mother Tongue Languages.md

 *   You are expected to continue with or make the arrangement to study the approved language privately (e.g. private language centers or private tutors).&nbsp;

-*   You must provide the relevant details and evidence to the HOD/MTL (e.g. enrolment slip for the private language centre).
+*   You must provide the relevant details and evidence to the HOD/MTL (e.g. enrolment slip for the private language centre).<ul>